SquawkBus/squawkbus/README.md

 # squawkbus

-A broker based message bus.
+A broker based message bus supporting selectfeed, authentication and authorization.

+Common uses for this kind of message bus are:

+* Event driven calculation servers
+* Real time distribution of "permissioned" data

 ## Features

 ### Publish / Subscribe

 The broker follows a standard pub-sub pattern.
 Publisher's send data to a "topic".
 Subscribers subscribe to topic patterns which may include wildcard characters (? for a single character, * for multiple characters).

 The data is sent as "packets" of bytes, so any kind of message can be sent.